Jaydee94/kubeseal-webgui/README.md

 ## Usage

-Mount the public certificate of your sealed secrets controller to `/kubeseal-webgui/cert/kubeseal-cert.pem` in the Docker container.
+Mount the public certificate of your sealed secrets controller to `/kubeseal-webgui/cert/kubeseal-cert.pem` in the container.

 Please use the [helm chart](https://github.com/Jaydee94/kubeseal-webgui/tree/master/chart/kubeseal-webgui) which is included in this repository.